karanchawla/tensorflow_practise/effectivePython.md

 18. zip built in finctions can be used to iterate over multiple iterators in parallel.
 19. zip truncates output silently if different size inputs are fed.
 20. zip_longest from itertools built in module lets you iterate over multplie iterators in parallel regardless of their lengths.

+21. Avoid else blocks after for and while loops.
+Python has special syntax that allows else blocks to immediately follow for and while loop interior blocks.
+22. The else block after a loop only runs if the loop body did not encounter a break statement.
+23. Avoid using else blocks after loops because their behavior isn't intuitive and can be confusing.